zailfyer/Icarus_Mods/README.md

 * carry weight modual gives more carry weight and lessens the overencumbered penalty

 # Zailfyers Rebalanced Animal Loot
-* rebalances the loot drops from animals, could be tweeked in the future
+* rebalances the loot drops from animals, does not include new frontiers animals yet

 # Zailfyers Rebalanced Rewards
 * Increases exotics and enzyme reward range for horde mode